Alumni privacy notice

 - If you were a prize winner or scholarship recipient, we may also include this information.

-The following data, which will also be held within the Advancement Database may have been provided by you during interactions (e.g. when registering for an event, volunteering and when making a donation to Surrey) with us:
+The following data, which will also be held within the Advancement Database may have been provided by you during interactions (e.g. when registering for an event, filling out a survey, volunteering and when making a donation to Surrey) with us:

 - Updated contact details

 - Details about your job (position and organisation details)

 - Support for, and interest in, projects at Surrey

 - Options that you have selected to be of interest to you (whether you wish to volunteer, donate, support in some way)